 Many facilities allow the family of the deceased to witness the cremation.
 Space is often limited so it is best to check with the cremation facility to find out how many people can attend.

-How the Cremation Process Works
+How the Cremation Process Works: Your questions answered.

 To make sure your loved one’s remains are properly handled, reputable crematories have strict procedures.
 The first step is to make sure that they have permission to take care of the cremation.
 Identification regulations vary by state.
 In most cases, you complete paperwork that provides the crematory with your authorization.
 The form will also ask for information such as who will pick up the remains and what type of container to use.